 This e-learning course entitled Learning Disability Induction (LDQ), is divided into six easy-to-follow units consisting of an introduction and five study units.
-The aim of the course is to raise awareness of learning disabilities - what they are, the impact they can have on people, their families and friends and how attitudes to people with learning disabilities have changed over the years.
+The aim of the Disability Awareness course is to raise awareness of learning disabilities.

 By gaining a better understanding of the subject, learners will be able to provide more effective support to the people in their care.

 Unit 2 provides a useful background for anyone supporting people with learning disabilities.
 In the past, it was an enormous disadvantage to have a learning disability, but times have changed and there have been improvements in the way we provide support for vulnerable people.
 This unit explains in detail how we are now better able to understand and support them.
 After completing this unit learners will understand that the term ‘learning disability’ is a label which is convenient for certain purposes and that it is important to remember that individuals with learning disabilities are, first and foremost, people like everyone else.

 Unit 3 introduces the principles that are fundamental to supporting people who have

 learning disabilities including:

 This unit also explores positive risk-taking and the importance of detailed support planning, as well as looking at issues of confidentiality.